DSD-DBS/capella-dockerimages/docs/docs/capella/t4c/importer.md

 !!! warning

-    For the next steps, you need a running TeamForCapella server.
+    For the next steps, you need a running TeamForCapella server and a TeamForCapella license server.

 <!-- prettier-ignore -->
 1. Start a lightweight local Git server with the following command: